 Addresses in the input and output areas of the internal memory will automatically be allocated to the data objects.
 It is possible to change these addresses, but it is recommended to finish configuration using default values.
-If any collisions appear, the addresses can be changed at a later stage.
-The ACM will not allow you to add a data or a constant object, that is larger than the remaining data area in the selected frame.
+If any collisions appear, the addresses can be changed at a later

-8. Repeat according to step 7 to add frames and contents to 'Initialize 2', 'Cels/Farenh' and 'Temperature'.

-9. Add transactions to Motor group.
+- 8. Repeat according to step 7 to add frames and contents to 'Initialize 2', 'Cels/Farenh' and 'Temperature'. - 9.
+Add transactions to Motor group.